SimplyJpk/PixelProject/README.md

 # PixelProject
- Small pixel based project that might be a game
+ Small pixel based project that might become a game of sorts, mostly for learning and refreshing my c++.

+ Inspired by Noita.